Table of Contents

-In regards to the business franchise purchased by the parties, the court found the store to be community property and that Joseph did not intend his partial repayment of the loan as a gift to the community.
+In regards to the business franchise purchased by the parties, the court found the store to be community property and that Husband did not intend his partial repayment of the loan as a gift to the community.

 Equity Justifies the Awarded of Interest on a Loan Between Spouses

-Lana appealed these decisions to the Arizona Court of Appeals arguing that her investment in the residential property was a liquidated claim and that she had a right under the law to receive prejudgment interest on that loan.
+Wife appealed these decisions to the Arizona Court of Appeals arguing that her investment in the residential property was a liquidated claim and that she had a right under the law to receive prejudgment interest on that loan.

 The appeals court agreed with her, adding that when a party possesses and makes use of money belonging to another, equity requires that interest is paid on that sum.

-Lana also maintained that she believed she had a community property interest in the home and did not consider her contribution to be a loan as she did not ask for repayment.
+Wife also maintained that she believed she had a community property interest in the home and did not consider her contribution to be a loan as she did not ask for repayment.

 He argued that the funds he contributed were traceable as his, so the trial court’s judgment should be affirmed.